ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

  14:51:42 up 4 min,  1 users,  load average: 0.00, 0.00, 0.00
 ```

-In order to disconnect from the instance type `exit`.
+In order to disconnect from the instance, type `exit`.

 You can also view the instance from the web GUI.
 Go to http://10.20.20.1/ and click on the "Instances" tab on the left: